FarronF/limerick-council-meetings/meetings/2023/02/15-Meeting of the Home and Social Development Strategic Policy Committee/Minutes – Meeting of the Home and Social Strategic Policy Committee – 14th December 2022.md

 Cllr.
 Stephen Keary requested that the line in the draft housing one-rep policy “One

-Councillor or one Oireachtas member can make representations on behalf of a customer in--- 3
+Councillor or one Oireachtas member can make representations on behalf of a customer in
+---
+3

 relation to housing matters” be amended to “One Councillor or TD or Senator can make